astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `propose_new_owner`

-Creates a request to change ownership.
-The validity period of the offer is set in the `expires_in` variable.
+Creates a request to change contract ownership.
+The validity period of the offer is set by the `expires_in` variable.
+Only the current owner can execute this.

 ```json
 {